jedwards1211/metacave/README.md

               "isEntrance": true,           Optional - true if the station is an entrance, false (or omitted) if not

               "isAboveGround": true,        Optional - true if the station is above ground, false (or omitted) if not

+              "depth": 4.25,                Optional distance - depth underwater for dive surveys (must be positive)
+                                            If two adjacent stations have depths,
+                                            inclinations can be omitted from the shot connecting them
+                                            Default unit: "distUnit"

               "lrud": [5, 4, 0, 2],         Optional distances - the LRUDs at this
                                             station.
 They will also be associated with